27. februar 2010 - 21:40Der er

 I'm not sure I undertsand your code and why its in the on Current event.

+Can you give an example of the data we spreading over several years?
 You say your question that you need 12 fields on the form, one for each month, but that cant be right if the interval is over a number of years, you would need columns for every year/month in the interval!

 Hvis der er en dato for budgetafløbet, må det være muligt at anvende funktionen DatePart i en forespørgsel for at konkretisere hvilken måned og hvilket år der er tale om.